-The frequency of IT band syndrome is inexact, depending on which study you are reading.
+The frequency of IT band syndrome is inexact, depending on which study you’re reading.
 A 2012 systematic review estimated the incidence to be between 5 to 14 percent.
 In reality, those numbers are based on the number of people who actually sought treatment or agreed to participate in a research project.
 Therefore, the actual numbers may be higher.

-During my own 20-plus years as a massage therapist (currently on hiatus due to Covid-19), I worked with many runners who had symptoms, most of whom had not sought any diagnosis or treatment at all, and kept running in spite of it.
+During my own 20-plus years as a massage therapist (currently on hiatus due to COVID-19), I worked with many runners who had symptoms, most of whom had not sought any diagnosis or treatment at all, and kept running in spite of it.
 Maybe it was their dislike of going to the doctor, their stubbornness, or the old “no pain, no gain” attitude at play.

-Anatomy and biomechanics of the IT band
+Anatomy of the IT band

 This tendon moves over a bony process, or bump, at the outer knee as it passes in front and behind it.
-While many animals share anatomical features similar to those of humans, the function of the iliotibial band is unique to humans.
-Innervation to the tensor fascia lata arises from the superior gluteal nerve.
+While many animals share anatomical features similar to those of humans, the function of the IT band is unique to humans.
+Innervation to the tensor fascia lata (TFL) arises from the superior gluteal nerve.

 The IT band stabilizes the knee, both in extension and partial flexion, and is used constantly during walking and running.
 When you lean forward with the knee slightly flexed, the IT band is the main support of the knee against gravity.

-Iliotibial band syndrome symptoms
+IT band syndrome symptoms

 The main symptom is pain on the lateral knee, but IT band pain may occur anywhere along the band from the hip to the knee, including pain on the back of the knee.
 Inflammation and swelling may be present.

 Pain intensity may be related to the position of the knee at any given time.
 Sufferers have frequently reported that the pain was worse when their feet were striking the ground and that full extension of the affected leg provided some relief.

 While several myths about it persist—like the idea that it is a “friction” syndrome, which the evidence clearly points away from—Ingraham later backed up on that when newer research was published.

 For example, a 2006 study by Fairclough et al. challenged Renee’s theory of friction and the anatomy of the iliotibial band.
 The newer theory was that IT band overuse injuries may be more likely to be associated with fat compression beneath the iliotibial tract rather than with repetitive friction as the knee flexes and extends.